June Preisser: Life and career

-Born June 26, 1918 in New Orleans, Preisser was one of six children.
+Born June 26, 1918, in New Orleans, Preisser was one of six children.
 As a child, she was underweight and began going to an athletic club in an attempt to build strength and gain weight.
-It was there that Preisser and her sister Cherry learned acrobatics in which they excelled.
+It was there that Preisser and her sister Cherry learned acrobatics, in which they excelled.
 Their mother was keen to have them follow a career in show business, especially when their father died suddenly, leaving the family with few options to make a living.
 When Preisser was nine years old, an actor noticed the two sisters performing acrobatics on a sidewalk near their home, and his interest led to their working in vaudeville and later for the Ziegfeld Follies in 1934 and 1936.

 The Preisser sisters were successful in the United States, and performed in Europe, including for George VI of the United Kingdom.
-Cherry retired after her June 22, 1937, marriage, ending their team.
+Cherry retired after she was married on June 22, 1937, thus ending their team.
 In 1938, June tumbled alone in the Broadway musical You Never Know.